Updated August 21, 2023

 Calculate Ratio in Excel – Example #1

 And for this, we will use a colon (“:”) as a separator.
 So for this, go to the cell where we need to see the output.
-And type “=” sign (Equal) to go to edit mode of that cell.
-In the first syntax divide the cell A2 with B2 and in second syntax divide cell B2 with B2 itself.
-By doing this, we will be creating the short comparative values to have a short ratio value as shown below.
+And type the “=” sign (Equal) to go to the edit mode of that cell.
+In the first syntax, divide cell A2 with B2; in the second syntax, divide cell B2 with B2.
+Doing this will create the short comparative values with a short ratio value, as shown below.

 Calculate Ratio in Excel – Example #2

-For this, go to the cell where we need to see the output and type “=” sign.
-Now in the first half of the syntax, divide the cell A2 with B2 and in the second half of the syntax put only “1” as shown below.
+For this, go to the cell where we need to see the output and type the “=” sign.
+In the first half of the syntax, divide cell A2 with B2, and in the second half, put only “1,” as shown below.

-Now verify both the applied formulas in example-1 and example-2, we will test them with a different value in both the syntaxes.
+Now verify both the applied formulas in example-1 and example-2; we will test them with a different value in both syntaxes.
 For testing, we kept 44 in cells A2 and A3 and 50 in cells B2 and B3.
-And in both ways of calculating Ratio, we are getting the same value in excel as shown below.
+And in both ways of calculating the Ratio, we are getting the same value in Excel, as shown below.

 Calculate Ratio in Excel – Example #3

-Once we do that, press Enter to see the result as shown below.
+Once we do that, press Enter to see the result, as shown below.